Not everybody is able to cope with the pressures of being a top executive.

 "Relations need to be built and that is done differently in some cultures," he says.

-"We are looking for people with transferable skills, who can move from different geographies or technologies or markets so they can bring that experience to a particular company which is looking to change its technology or its geographical footprint," he says.
+"We are looking for people with transferable skills, who can move from different geographies or technologies or markets so they can bring that experience to a particular company which is looking to change its technology or its geographical footprint," he says."The key is to embrace diversity and very few do it well," he notes.

 However, pressures which come with the office of a CEO or managing director have always been there - they are the ultimate decision maker and they have to display courage, confidence and commitment.